jjatria/cpran-www/docs/plugins/vieweach/defining-sets/index.md

 [selection]: {{ BASE_PATH }}/plugins/selection
 [strutils]: {{ BASE_PATH }}/plugins/strutils

+Strings objects can also be used to represent sets of _directories_ on disk.
+To distinguish paths to files from paths to directories, the latter need to end in a `"/"` character, and also have full paths.
+Once again, the [strutils][] plugin offers commands to do this.

 ## Looping

 During iteration, one object from each of the appropriate sets will be selected